EkaanshArora/agora-virtualspace/README.md

 ## Code Breakdown

-### High-level App
+### High-Level App
-We're using NextJS to create our app, each route exists as a file in the `pages` directory.
+We're using Next.js to create our app.
+Each route exists as a file in the `pages` directory.
-We've implemented Auth using NextAuth, an authenticated user can create a room or view existing rooms.
-On room creation we store it to our database and list the rooms on the view screen.
-Rooms are where people can interact with each other, each room is an isolated space.
+We've implemented Auth using NextAuth.js.
+An authenticated user can create a room or view existing rooms.
+On room creation, we store the room to our database and list the rooms on the view screen.
+Rooms are where people can interact with one another.
+Each room is an isolated space:
 ```tsx
 const Home: NextPage = () => {
   const { data, status } = useSession();